 About Mike Rendel

-Meanwhile lets just say that we are proud Mike Rendel contributed a whooping 13 entries.
+But we are proud to say that Mike Rendel contributed 13 entries already.

 Applied Behavior Analysis and Autism: An Introduction by Suzanne M. Buchanan, Psy.D., BCBA and Mary Jane Weiss, Ph.D., BCBA

 Autism Speaks Hails Landmark Federal Decision Calling Key Autism Therapy a ‘Medical’ Service Eligible for Insurance, Autism Votes, An Autism Speaks™ Initiative, May 30, 2012

 The Economic Impact of Autism on Families, by Laura McKenna, The Atlantic, May 31, 2012

 The IRCA “conducts training, consultations, engages in research, and disseminates information to build local community capacity to support children and adults on the autism spectrum.”
 Website resources include articles, visual supports, workshop and event listings, and services available in the state.